Two-dimensional coherent spectroscopy of disordered superconductors in the narrow-band and broad-band limits: Numerical simulation

 The interpretation of these results is as follows: The H3 diagrams for $\chi^{(3)}(\Omega; \Omega, \Omega, -\Omega)$ are shown in Fig.~\ref{fig: kerr diagram}(a) and (b) depending on the combination of the in-coming and out-going photons.
-For $\Omega\ge 2\Delta$, the main contribution comes from the diagram (a), since (b) is suppressed due to high frequency ($2\Omega\ge 4\Delta$) carried by the Higgs-mode propagator.
+Each nonlinear process is mediated by the Higgs-mode propagator $H(\omega)$ as shown by the wavy lines in Fig.~\ref{fig: kerr diagram}.
+For $\Omega\ge 2\Delta$, the main contribution comes from the diagram (a), since (b) is suppressed due to high frequency ($2\Omega\ge 4\Delta$) carried by the Higgs-mode propagator $H(\omega)$ (for the definition, see Appendix \ref{app: vertex correction}.
+We plot the intensity and phase of $H(\omega)$ in Fig.~\ref{fig: higgs propagator}, which shows a sharp peak structure and an approximate $\pi/2$ phase shift at $\omega=2\Delta$.
 In Fig.~\ref{fig: kerr diagram}(a), the Higgs mode carries zero frequency, meaning that the process is far off-resonant (recall that the eigenfrequency of the Higgs mode at zero momentum is $2\Delta$).
+In fact, the Higgs-mode propagator has a nonzero weight at $\omega=0$ (the red arrow in Fig.~\ref{fig: higgs propagator}(a)).
 Thus, the ac Kerr susceptibility in charge of the 2DCS in the narrow-band limit is mainly mediated by the zero-frequency ($\omega=0$) Higgs mode, picking up the tail of the Higgs-mode resonance peak centered at $\omega=2\Delta$.
 This scenario is similar to the one employed for the pump-probe spectroscopy of superconductors in the clean regime \cite{ShimanoTsuji2020, Katsumi2018}.
-The ac Kerr susceptibility physically describes the modulation of the optical response by external pump light $A_{\rm pump}$ ($\delta\chi^{(1)}(\Omega)\sim \chi^{(3)}(\Omega; \Omega, \Omega, -\Omega)A_{\rm pump}^2$).
-Since $\chi^{(1)}(\Omega)=i\Omega\sigma(\Omega)$ has threshold behavior at $\omega=2\Delta$ in the dirty regime, $\chi^{(3)}(\Omega; \Omega, \Omega, -\Omega)$ inherits similar frequency dependence.
+In the ac Kerr diagram with the zero-frequency Higgs mode (Fig.~\ref{fig: kerr diagram}(a)), the Higgs-mode propagator does not depend on $\Omega$ but becomes a constant.
+Hence the diagram is effectively split into two triangle parts, each of which resembles the optical conductivity diagram.
+As a result, $\chi^{(3)}(\Omega; \Omega, \Omega, -\Omega)$ shows a similar frequency dependence (i.e., threshold behavior) at $\Omega=2\Delta$.